DLibatique/CLAS199-S20/4-grading.md

     </tbody>
 </table>

 To achieve a certain grade level, you must complete the listed number of satisfactory assignments or requirements from each of five different categories.
-For example, if you want a B- for the semester, you must have no more than four unexcused absences, and you must complete 10 responses to secondary readings, 1 creative project, 4 quizzes, a mid-semester essay or exam, and a final essay or exam.
+For example, if you want a B- for the semester, you must have no more than four unexcused absences, and you must complete 10 responses to secondary readings, 2 creative projects, 4 quizzes, and a final essay or exam.
 When you have completed the minimum number of satisfactory assignments for the final grade that you want, you do not need to submit further examples of that assignment type.

 Once you have reached a certain grade level, you can improve within that letter range (e.g., from a B- to a B or a B+) by meeting the criteria for the responses or creative projects in the next grade range.
 For instance, a student in the B- range would move to a B by completing two more responses OR an additional creative project and would earn a B+ by doing both of those things.
 Then, at the end of the semester, if the student has completed the requirements for a B+ and accrued no more than 2 unexcused absences, the grade goes up to an A-.
 If, however, the student has accrued 3 or 4 unexcused absences, the grade remains at B+.

 It is possible to make up unsatisfactory assignments.
 At the beginning of the semester, each student will be allotted three tokens.
-One token can be used to make up an unsatisfactory response or quiz or to subtract 1 from your number of excused absences, and three tokens are required for another attempt at an unsatisfactory essay, exam, or creative project.
+One token can be used to make up an unsatisfactory response or quiz or to subtract 1 from your number of unexcused absences, and three tokens are required for another attempt at an unsatisfactory essay, exam, or creative project.
 No late assignments will be accepted without a documented reason.

 <a href="#top" class="underline">Back to top.</a>
 <hr>